dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SPYWINDOW_BUTTON_FUNCTIONS.md

 **Why it's rarely needed:**
 - **Automatic persistence** - Bookmarks save automatically when you add/edit/delete
-- **Single instance use** - Most users only run one SpyWindow at a time
+- **Single instance use** - Most users only run one AutomationWindow at a time
 - **No manual editing** - UI provides all bookmark management features
 - **Edge case only** - Only needed for advanced scenarios